-In December 2011, Professor Ng Huck Hui took over the reins as GIS’ new Acting Executive Director.
+In October 2012, Professor Ng Huck Hui was appointed as GIS’ second Executive Director.
 Prof Ng is one of Singapore’s most prominent scientists in stem cell research.
 He has won numerous prestigious awards including The Medal of Commendation (2010) for having inspired and mentored many young scientists to excel; The Chen New Investigator Award (2010) in recognition of significant contributions to his field of expertise, the National Science Award (2007) which is awarded to outstanding scientists whose research has led to the discovery of new knowledge, and the Young Scientist Award (2004) for exemplary work on gene regulation.
-Prof Ng was subsequently appointed GIS’ second Executive Director in October 2012.

 The Agency for Science and Technology Research (A*STAR) is the parent funding body for the GIS and has a long term commitment to create a world-class infrastructure.